Helpful Tips to Resolve Common Lawn Problems

 Scale insects feed on plants by piercing plant tissue and sucking sap.
 They are small and invisible.
 Usually they look like small fish scales attached to the plant which is why they can reach damaging levels before they are noticed.

-Spider mites are tiny parasitic insect pests that usually live on the underside of plant leaves.
+Spider mites are tiny parasitic pests that usually live on the underside of plant leaves.
 They thrive in hot, dry climates.
 They may spin protective silk webs and cause damage to plants by puncturing they plant cells to feed.
 Their accelerated reproductive process enables them to adapt quickly to pesticides, making chemical control methods tricky.

 Cochineal scale or “crimson” scale usually affects prickly pear and chollas cacti.
 The insect produces a white tuft that looks like cotton candy.
 If not treated, it kills and weakens the plant as it sucks out the cacti’s juices.
 At the beginning stages, one can usually keep spraying them off with water.
-For heavy infestation will require chemical control methods.
+And infestation will require chemical control methods.

 Normally found during warmer months on the undersides of leaves and growing tips.
 Populations grow very quickly on crops, ornamental and wild plants.
 They suck sap from the plants and cause distortion, stunted growth, reduced harvest and ruined crops.
 They are also carriers of various plant diseases and plant mold.
 Chemical control methods are needed to control methods are needed to control and eradicate populations.